pimvanpelt/python-telegram-tail-bot/README.md

 * Tails the syslog logstream from one or more files, ie `/var/log/ipng.log`
 * Pattern matches on loglines, after which an `incident` is created
-* Waits for a predefined number of seconds (which may be zero) to see if more loglines match, adding them to the `incident`
+* Waits for a predefined number of seconds (which may be zero) to see if more loglines match, adding them to the incident
-* Holds the `incident` against a list of known regular expression `silences`, throwing away those which aren't meant to be distributed
+* Holds the incident against a list of known regular expression `silences`, throwing away those which aren't meant to be distributed
-* Sending to a predefined group chat, those incidents which aren't silenced
+* Sending to a predefined Telegram group chat, those incidents which aren't silenced

 ## Install